Fur industry in Kastoria: Current Businesses

 The fur industry in Kastoria has undergone significant transformation in recent years.
 Once a dominant force in the local economy, the sector has seen a marked decline due to changing fashion trends, increased activism, and tightening international regulations.
 Many long-standing fur businesses have closed down, and only a small number of new enterprises have emerged to take their place.
 Despite these challenges, some businesses continue to operate, maintaining Kastoria’s legacy as a center of fur craftsmanship.
-Notable active companies include: Avanti Furs, Naoum Furs, Manzari Furs, Estel Furs, Jenia Furs, and Manakas Furs.

 In recent years, new and existing fur businesses in Kastoria have increasingly aligned themselves with international sustainability standards to meet growing consumer and regulatory demands.
 Many of these businesses are now certified under programs such as Furmark, a global certification and traceability system that ensures animal welfare, environmental responsibility, and product transparency across the entire supply chain.
 These certifications provide assurance that the fur used has been sourced and processed ethically, following defined standards.
 For businesses in Kastoria, participating in such programs not only strengthens their credibility in international markets but also helps reposition natural fur as a responsible, traceable, and environmentally preferable alternative to synthetic materials made from petrochemicals.
 By adhering to these standards, Kastorian furriers are redefining their craft.